PROGRAMMABLE THERMOSTATS IN TAMPA, FLORIDA

 - Voice control

 - 7-day programming

 - Humidity sensor

 - Stored memory

-Analog, programmable, or smart thermostats?
+Which one is right for you – analog, programmable, or smart thermostats?
 This is a homeowner preference.
-If you want to save energy on your utility bills, you can use programmable/smart thermostats turn your thermostat down when you are away from home to save on your heating and cooling bill.
+If you want to save energy on your utility bills, you can use programmable/smart thermostats to turn your thermostat down when you are away from home to save on your heating and cooling bill.
 The challenge is to make sure to program your thermostat for maximum savings and efficiency.